William Carroll (Tennessee politician)

 William Carroll (March 3, 1788 – March 22, 1844) was an American politician who served as the fifth Governor of Tennessee twice, from 1821 to 1827 and again from 1829 to 1835.
-He held the office longer than any other person, including the state's only other six-term governor, John Sevier.
+He held the office longer than any other person with 12 years of service, including the state's only other six-term governor, John Sevier.
 He is considered one of the state's most popular political figures of the 1820s, and is credited with initiating numerous legal and tax reforms.

 Carroll joined the Tennessee militia as a captain in 1812, and quickly rose through the ranks.
 He participated in several engagements during the Creek War, and, as a major-general, commanded Andrew Jackson's center at the Battle of New Orleans in 1815.

 Early life

 Like two of his predecessors, Archibald Roane and Joseph McMinn, Carroll was a native of Pennsylvania, having been born near Pittsburgh.

 His father, Thomas Carroll, was a business associate of Albert Gallatin, and had established a successful chain of hardware stores in the Pittsburgh area.
 William Carroll had little formal education as a child, but acquired practical learning from working in his father's business.

 He moved to Nashville in 1808 and established a branch store in the city.
 He presented himself to Andrew Jackson with a letter of introduction from Gallatin.